mareeanamaro/myFlix-Angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3

+# Key Features

+- The app opens a welcome page where users can log in or register
+- Once logged in, the user will see all the movies on the database
+- The user can access details about each movie (director info, genre info and synopsis) and can add movies to their list of favourites
+- The user can access their profile and edit their details

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.